Church of Cassian: During the Principality of Antioch

 In 1098, the forces of the First Crusade expelled the Turks and found the statues of saints in the church covered with cement.
 They were convinced that it still contained St. Peter's chair and the narthex became again a burial ground.
-It was also here that the crusaders found what some of them thought to be the Holy Lance which might have been crucial in boosting their moral.
+It was also here that the crusaders found what some of them thought to be the Holy Lance which might have been crucial in boosting their morale.
 According to the biography of the murdered patriarch Christopher, the lance had been one of the relics in the treasury of the cathedral.
 The papal legate Adhemar of Le Puy, spiritual leader of the crusaders, was buried in the church upon his death in August 1098.

 Under the regency of Tancred, the Melkite patriarch John the Oxite was expelled and the cathedral became the center of the Latin patriarch of Antioch.
 The Latin patriarch Aimery of Limoges installed the Miaphysite patriarch Michael I in this church.
-In 1165, Bohemond III of Antioch was forced to seek aid from the Byzantine Emperor Manuel Komnenos and in exchange was forced to return the church to the Greek patriarch Athanasios I the church.
-Five years later, on June 29, 1170, a major earthquake hit the cathedral, causing the dome to collapse and killing about 50 congregants as well as Athanasios I. The Holy Roman Emperor Frederick Barbarossa was buried in the church in 1190, though his bones were later brought to Jerusalem.
+In 1165, Bohemond III of Antioch was forced to seek aid from the Byzantine Emperor Manuel Komnenos and in exchange was forced to return the church to the Greek patriarch Athanasios I. Five years later, on June 29, 1170, a major earthquake hit the cathedral, causing the dome to collapse and killing about 50 congregants as well as Athanasios I. The Holy Roman Emperor Frederick Barbarossa was buried in the church in 1190, though his bones were later brought to Jerusalem.
 It seems that the cathedral was finally burned together with the church of St. Paul when Baybars sacked the city in 1268.